GarlicSoup/tic_tac_toe_web_game/README.md

 # Description
-- This tic tac toe game is implemented in javascript + php Laravel framework.
+- This tic tac toe game is written in javascript.
+- The game will be deployed on a website (**in progress**)
 - Two game options are available:

 -- Basic 3x3 tic tac toe (using minimax alpha beta)